fabriziogianni7/cartesi-multi-outcome-prediction-market/README.md

 ### 2. Build and Deploy Backend Cartesi Machine

-Navigate to the backend folder and follow steps in the [README](./backend-cartesi-counter/README.md).
+Navigate to the backend folder and follow steps in the backend [README](./backend-cartesi-counter/README.md).

 ### 3. Deploy CounterCaller Smart Contract

-- To deploy the contract, cd into the `contracts` folder and run the following command:
+To deploy the contract, cd into the `contracts` folder and run the following command:

 ```shell
 $ forge create --broadcast \